Menstrual Products Global Access Girls Period Education

 With few resources for managing her monthly flow — other local girls used rags and layered underwear to prevent stains — Amet started staying home when her period arrived.
 “I didn't want to have a leak at school,” Amet recalled.
 “It would have been so embarrassing.”

-Then she got a reusable pad through a programme supported by AFRIpads partner Lunapads, a Canadian company that produces reusable feminine products.
+Then she got a reusable pad through a program supported by AFRIpads partner Lunapads, a Canadian company that produces reusable feminine products.

 “Having them made my life much easier,” Amet, who remained in school as part of the Class of 2015, shared in a recent testimonial.